ibm-cloud-docs/openwhisk/bluemix_cli.md

 * Minor bug fixes and improvements.

 1.0.10 (2018-04-09)
-* Add new `--web-secure` option to the `ibmcloud wsk action create|update` commands to secure web action endpoints.
+* Added new `--web-secure` option to the `ibmcloud wsk action create|update` commands to secure web action endpoints.
-* Fix back-to-back path parameter [defect](https://github.com/apache/incubator-openwhisk-cli/issues/237).
+* Fixed back-to-back path parameter [defect](https://github.com/apache/incubator-openwhisk-cli/issues/237).

 1.0.9 (2018-03-16)
-* Enable support for service bind at the package level.
+* Enabled support for service bind at the package level.

 1.0.8 (2018-02-22)
-* Enable support for IAM service bind.
+* Enabled support for IAM service bind.

 1.0.7 (2018-02-02)
-* `ibmcloud wsk api` now accepts path parameters such as `/api/{id}`.
-For info, see [API Gateway](./openwhisk_apigateway.html).
+* Updated `ibmcloud wsk api` to accept path parameters such as `/api/{id}`.
+For info, see [API Gateway](/docs/openwhisk/openwhisk_apigateway.html).
-* Restore proxy support.
+* Restored proxy support.
-* Remove `swift:3`.
+* Removed `swift:3`.

 1.0.6 (2018-01-30)
-* Bug fix for command `ibmcloud wsk service bind` for actions inside a package.
+* Fixed a bug with the command `ibmcloud wsk service bind` for actions inside a package.